The Way of a Man with a Maid (film): Plot

-As described in a film magazine, bookkeeper Arthur McArney (Washburn) attempts to live the life of a man about town on $21 a week.
-He meets Elsa Owenson (Hawley), a pretty stenographer, and falls desperately in love.
+As described in a film magazine, bookkeeper Arthur McArney attempts to live the life of a man about town on $21 a week.
+He meets Elsa Owenson, a pretty stenographer, and falls desperately in love.
 His rival for her is Sankey, a wealthy broker, whose prodigality puts Arthur in the shade.
 He has trouble keeping up his end of the contest for Elsa's hand as his taxi and restaurant bills appear staggering to him and his kitten, for whom he traded a ukulele.
-He arranges a date with Elsa, but then must break it when he is called upon by Hallet (Geldart), his office manager, to work late at night.
+He arranges a date with Elsa, but then must break it when he is called upon by Hallet, his office manager, to work late at night.
 After Sankey refers to him as a "three dollar a week clerk with rundown heels", Arthur mortgages his salary for weeks and invests $200 in fashionable clothing.
 The first time he can wear them is for an engagement to escort Elsa to a Halloween party, but again he is called upon to work late at his office.
 However, he is rewarded with a promotion to a $4,000 a year position.
 He escorts Elsa home from the party and when he cheerfully pays $10 for their taxi ride, she protests that it could purchase new furniture in their home.
 But with a new job with increased salary and the prospect of a beautiful bride, Arthur asks, "Why worry about trifles?"